Navigating PDF Chaos: A Comprehensive Guide to Version Compatibility and Seamless Migration

 Understanding PDF Versions: A Historical Overview

 Initially, PDFs aimed to create a universal file format.
 The idea was to preserve document fidelity across any system.
 From version 1.0 onward, the PDF has seen major revisions, each adding capabilities.
+(The scope of each PDF version - Prepressure)

 - PDF 1.0 introduced basic features like text and graphics.